pratyush19/Udacity-Data-Analyst-Nanodegree/P5-Identifying-Fraud-From-Enron-Emails-and-Financial-Data/README.md

                                           algorithm='SAMME.R'))
     ])
 ```
-The use PCA worsen the performance of **Random Forest** and **Ada Boost**, so I discarded PCA for these algorithms in my final evaluation.
+The uses of PCA worsen the performance of **Random Forest** and **Ada Boost**, so I discarded PCA for these algorithms in my final evaluation.
 Out of all the algorithms, **Logistic Regression** gives overall best performance using evaluation matrices which is discussed below.